 All photos included in this review are courtesy of Avis Mandel.

-For consumers – sometimes you can find their wine locally at ACME Fine Wines, a premium wine shop located in the town of St. Helena and they are distributed in select markets nationwide, mostly at premium wine shops (NY, NJ, TX).
-In addition you can try the wines at the Tasting Room at Napa Wine Company in Oakville.
+For consumers – sometimes you can find their wine locally at ACME Fine Wines, a premium wine shop located in the town of St. Helena, and they are distributed in select markets nationwide, mostly at premium wine shops (NY, NJ, TX).
+For a number of years, the Oakville East Wines were available for tasting at what was Napa Wine Co’s shared tasting room in Oakville.
+But as of January 1, 2019, this tasting room stopped representing all vintner members other than their own three brands.

 For more information visit: www.oakvilleeast.com